 The SFI Conservation Grants Program fosters partnerships between organizations interested in improving forest management in the United States and Canada, and responsible procurement globally.
 Projects address topics of current importance such as improving wildlife habitat management and conservation of biodiversity, avoiding controversial sources of fiber such as those resulting from illegal logging.

 Since 2010, SFI has awarded 64 grants totaling more than $4.4 million to foster research and pilot efforts to better inform future decisions about our forests.
 When leveraged with project partner contributions, total investment exceeds $11 million.

 The grant program builds on the fact that SFI is the only forest certification standard in North America that requires participants to support and engage in research activities to improve forest health, productivity and sustainable management of forest resources, and the environmental benefits and performance of forest products.
 Since 1995, SFI program participants have invested more than $1.6 billion in forest research activities.

 APPLYING FOR A GRANT

 The Sustainable Forestry Initiative (SFI Inc.) accepts proposals for the SFI Conservation Grant Program during a limited period of time each year.
-The application period is from July 29, 2019 – September 30, 2019.
-To learn about the grants program and how to apply click here.
+The 2019 Conservation Grant RFP is now closed.
+To learn about the 2019 process, click here.